 We trace our steps back to the first lake to climb steadily to Renjo La Pass (5345m), then continue down via the west side of the pass till we reach Lungden, more of a small collection of huts rather than a village.
 All the way, we get the disappearing views of Gokyo lakes and the diminishing view of the Khumbu mountain range.

 14. Day fourteen – To Thame (3440m) – (Approx 2 hour trek)

-We take the eastward trail to head to Thame a beautiful village on the western side of the Khumbu region which joins the Rolwaling Himalayan range.
-On reaching Thame we get the rest of the day to rest and explore the surrounding mountain Himalayan scenery.
+We take the eastward trail to head to Thame, a beautiful village on the western side of the Khumbu region, which joins the Rolwaling Himalayan range.
+On reaching Thame, we get the rest of the day to rest and explore the surrounding mountainous Himalayan scenery.